0vm/RAM-Limiter/README.md

 # Use
-Frees up RAM that is being used by Discord and Chrome Automatically, This gives your device more available ram and less battery consumption.
+Frees up RAM that is being used by Discord, Chrome And OBS Automatically, This gives your device more available ram and less battery consumption.
-On Application startup you can choose between Chrome Or Discord Since those use the most ram for me personally.
+On Application startup you can choose between Chrome, Discord or OBS Since those personally use the most ram for me.

 # Original